Then David said, “Is there yet anyone left of the house of Saul, that I may show him kindness for Jonathan’s sake?” (9:1).

 - 2. His Profound Kindness expresses His depth of knowledge and understanding of our desperate need for Him.

 - “There is still a son of Jonathan who is crippled in both feet.”
 4 So the king said to him, “Where is he?…” (9:3-4).

-- 3. His Profound Kindness goes far beneath the obvious, reaching far beneath our external condition.
+- 3. His Profound Kindness goes far beneath the superficial, reaching far beneath our obvious external condition.

 - Then King David sent and brought him… (9:5).

 - 4. His Profound Kindness is all-encompassing in His restoration.

 - David said to him, “Do not fear, for I will surely show kindness to you for the sake of your father Jonathan, and will restore to you all the land of your grandfather Saul;” (9:7).

 - 5. His Profound Kindness reaches far beneath a surface relationship; it is His invitation to intimacy.